Windows 9x: MS-DOS Virtualization

 Windows 9x can run MS-DOS applications within itself using a method called "Virtualization", where an application is run on a Virtual DOS machine.

 MS-DOS Mode

-Windows 95 and Windows 98 also offer regressive support for DOS applications in the form of being able to boot into a native "DOS Mode" (MS-DOS can be booted without booting Windows, not putting the CPU in protected mode).
+Windows 95 and Windows 98 also offer backwards compatibility for DOS applications in the form of being able to boot into a native "DOS Mode" (MS-DOS can be booted without booting Windows, but not putting the CPU in protected mode).
 Through Windows 9x's memory managers and other post-DOS improvements, the overall system performance and functionality is improved.
-This differs from the emulation used in Windows NT-based operating systems.
-Some old applications or games may not run properly in a DOS box within Windows and require real DOS Mode.
+Some old applications or games may not run properly in the virtual DOS environment within Windows and require real DOS Mode.

 Having a command line mode outside of the GUI also offers the ability to fix certain system errors without entering the GUI.
 For example, if a virus is active in GUI mode it can often be safely removed in DOS mode, by deleting its files, which are usually locked while infected in Windows.
+Similarly, corrupted registry files, system files or boot files can be restored from real mode DOS.